yuanqing/fi/README.md

 # Fi.php [![Packagist Version](http://img.shields.io/packagist/v/yuanqing/fi.svg)](https://packagist.org/packages/yuanqing/fi) [![Build Status](https://img.shields.io/travis/yuanqing/fi.svg)](https://travis-ci.org/yuanqing/fi) [![Coverage Status](https://img.shields.io/coveralls/yuanqing/fi.svg)](https://coveralls.io/r/yuanqing/fi)

-Fi (rhymes with *pie*) lets you query and perform various operations (namely filter, map, and sort) on a collection of text files, as if the collection were a database.
+Fi (rhymes with *pie*) lets you query a collection of text files, as if the collection were a database.

 Fi is designed to be used as part of a [static site generator](http://staticsitegenerators.net/).

-## Quick Start
+## Usage

-Suppose our text files are organized into date-based folders like so:
+Suppose that our text files are organised into date-based directories like so:

 ```
 data/
-|
 `-- 2014/
     |-- 01/
     |   |-- 01-foo.md
     |   |-- 02-bar.md
+    |   |-- 03-baz.md
     |   `-- ...
     |-- 02/
     |   `-- ...